Motherjane

-Motherjane is an Indian rock band from Kochi, India, formed in 1996.
-The band consists of John Thomas (drums and percussion), Clyde Rozario (bass guitar), Niranj Suresh (vocals) and Anubhav Langthasa (guitars).
-They have released a total of three studio albums, and five singles.
+Motherjane is an Indian rock band that initially started in Kochi and was formed in 1996.
+The band consists of Niranj Suresh (Vocals), Anubhav Langthasa (Lead Guitar), Clyde d'Rozario (Bass guitar) and John Thomas (Drums).
+They have released a total of 3 studio albums, and 4 singles.
 Since their formation, genres like progressive rock and Carnatic music have influenced their music.

 History

 Formation and early days

 Motherjane was formed in 1996 by drummer John Thomas, guitarist Mithun Raju and bassist Clyde Rozario to "fill in" for another band which had backed out from a college festival at St. Albert's College, Kochi.
-The initial line up consisted of John Thomas (drums), Clyde Rozario (bass), Mithun Raju (guitars) and Laji and Nirmal (vocals).
+The initial line up consisted of John Thomas (drums), Clyde Rozario (bass), Mithun Raju (guitars) and Laji and Nirmal David (vocals).
 Vocalist Laji soon left the band and Motherjane had to continue as an instrumental band without a vocalist.
 In 1999 lead guitarist Mithun Raju left the band and was replaced by Baiju Dharmajan.
 Around that time, Motherjane used to jam at a restaurant called Ancient Mariner at Marine Drive, Kochi.
 In 2000, Suraj Mani, who used to perform with Bangalore based rock bands, shifted to Kochi and chanced to meet the band at the Ancient Mariner.
-John invited Mani to sing with the band, but he was not satisfied with the band only doing covers and not writing original material.
-Mani became the band's vocalist and wrote Motherjane's first original song "Disillusioned" soon after.
+John invited Mani to sing with the band, but Mani was not satisfied with the band only doing covers and not writing original material.
+Mani became the band's vocalist and wrote Motherjane's first original song "Disillusioned" followed by all the other originals that went on to form the albums Insane Biography & Maktub as well as the singles Tribes of Babel, Jihad and No Contest.
 About the same time, Motherjane recruited yet another guitarist, Rex Vijayan.
 Things took a slight detour after six months, when Mani moved back to Bangalore, but they continued to meet and jam as a band.

-In 2008, Motherjane opened for Megadeth and Machine Head in Rock in India 2008, Bangalore and for Opeth in Saarang '08 at IIT Madras.
+In 2008, Motherjane opened for Megadeth and Machine Head in Rock in India 2008, Bangalore and for Opeth at Saarang '08 at IIT Madras.
 Motherjane has been a frequent headliner of college rock festivals across India.

 Motherjane was ranked No. 1 in Rock Street Journal's bands of the decade in 2010.
 In the 2010 AVIMA Awards, Motherjane won the award for the Most Popular Act of Asia, and lead vocalist Suraj Mani was awarded Best Rock Vocalist.
 In the 2009 AVIMA Awards, Motherjane was awarded the Best Rock Act.
-They has done an OST titled 'Jihad' for the movie 'Anwar' by Amal Neerad in 2010.
+They have done an OST titled 'Jihad', written by Suraj Mani, for the movie 'Anwar' by Amal Neerad in 2010.